 Jacob uses a multiple silkscreen technique to print colourful images on archival papers.
 His work is distinctive in its use of cartoon-style anthropomorphism, complex patterned backgrounds of inter-twining plants and organisms, poignant slogans and dream-like landscapes.
 Full of contrast and irony, they also have a charm and familiarity that can quickly draw the viewer into the world of the artist’s imagination.

 Raised in Ottawa, Jacob is an actor as well as a screen-printer.
-He studied printmaking at The Nova Scotia College of Art and Design (Halifax), politics at Trent University (Peterborough), and now lives on the south shore of Nova Scotia.
+He studied printmaking at The Nova Scotia College of Art and Design (Halifax) and politics at Trent University (Peterborough).